Gender polarization: Historical examples

-Women's involvement in World War I and II further disrupted conventional roles as they took on jobs traditionally held by men while men were at war.
+Women's involvement in World War I and World War II further disrupted conventional roles as they took on jobs traditionally held by men while men were at war.
 These shifts contributed to changing perceptions of women's capabilities and roles in society.
 However, the post-war period saw a return to traditional gender roles, highlighting the enduring nature of gender polarization.

-Evolutionary Perspective
+Evolutionary perspective

 In hunter-gatherer societies, gender polarization was rooted in the division of labor based on biological differences.
 Men typically engaged in hunting and providing food and protection.
 Women focused on gathering, childcare, and domestic tasks.
 These roles were influenced by physical attributes.
 For example, men's strength and stamina suited them for hunting while women's reproductive roles and gathering skills were valued.
 This division of labor reinforced distinct gender roles with men and women having separate spheres of activity and responsibility.
 Overall, this established an early form of gender polarization based on biological differences and societal needs.

-Contemporary Gender Polarization
+Contemporary gender polarization

 Third-wave feminism has critiqued traditional gender binaries which challenges the strict categorization of masculinity and femininity.
 This movement emphasizes fluidity and intersectionality and advocates for a broader understanding of gender identities and expressions.
 There has been significant progress in LGBTQ+ rights and acceptance which also challenges societal norms around gender and sexuality.
-However, debates on gender polarization persist in today's day and age with discussions often center on representation, stereotypes, and the impact of gender norms on individuals and society at large.
+Debates on gender polarization in the 2020s often center on representation, stereotypes, and the impact of gender norms on individuals and society at large.